zaczap/bios201/Workshop2/README.md

 once and share that genome between multiple processes. -->

 Run the first-pass alignment for Norm1.
 This can take a few minutes.
+While you're waiting for it to run, you can read about the SAM/BAM format from the links in the next section.
 ```
 genomeDir=/afs/ir/users/e/t/etsang/bios201/workshop2/STAR_hg19_chr10